transkatgirl/KatVisualizer/README.md

 # KatVisualizer

-my attempt at making a music visualizer which doesn't suck
+my attempt at making a music visualizer which better matches what you hear.

 a work in progress.